getappmap/vscode-appland/doc/tutorial-ruby-ifme.md

 - path: app/uploaders
 ```

-The format of the file is explained in a great detail in the [appmap-ruby documentation](https://github.com/applandinc/appmap-ruby/blob/master/README.md).
+The format of the file is explained in great depth in the [appmap-ruby documentation](https://github.com/applandinc/appmap-ruby/blob/master/README.md).
 In our example, all classes in the packages listed above will be recorded. appmap.yml can be fine tuned to include/exclude individual packages, classes or even methods, as described in the detailed documentation mentioned above.

 ## Configure RSpec tests